What did Arius teach that caused the Arian Controversy?

 Revelation identifies “God” as the “Almighty” (Rev 1:8; 4:8; 11:17; 15:3; 16:7, 14; 19:6), and “God” refers to the Father ONLY.
 For further discussion, see – Is Jesus the Almighty?

-The Father alone is inherently immortal.
+The Father alone is Immortal.

 Secondly, Jesus is “alive forevermore” (Rev 1:18) and “will reign forever” (Rev 11:15), but Revelation identifies the Father as “Him who lives forever and ever” (Rev 4:9-10; 15:7).
 This means that not even the Son “lives forever and ever.”
 As Paul stated, the Father “alone possesses immortality” (1 Tim 6:16).
 As the only begotten Son of God, Jesus RECEIVED His eternal existence and divine nature from the Father.
 But, the Father, as the Unbegotten Source of all things, alone exists without cause and has inherent (essential) immortality.

-If the Father ALONE is the Almighty and ALONE has inherent immortal, then the Son is also ontologically subordinate to the Father.
+If the Father ALONE is the Almighty and ALONE has inherent immortality, then the Son is also ontologically subordinate to the Father.
 The Son, therefore, is not God (understood as the Ultimate Reality – the One who exits without cause), nor equal with God.

 The question remains, if Jesus is not God, but subordinate to God, why is He worshiped?
 To explain this, consider the word “worship:”